Masterpiece x Artsy 2020London

 ProvenanceWalker Art Center, Minneapolis;

-Minneapolis, Walker Art Center and Austin, University of Texas Art Museum, Lucio Fontana: the Spatial Concept of Art, 6 January–27 March 1966, no. 72
+Minneapolis, Walker Art Center; Austin, University of Texas Art Museum, Lucio Fontana: the Spatial Concept of Art, 6 January–27 March 1966, no. 72.

 The sleek, gleamingly iridescent white surface of an ovoid shape, defiantly inflated like an American football, is penetrated with a single perfect taglio, or slice, enclosed within an ovoid incision, in Lucio Fontana’s Concetto Spaziale, executed in 1964.
 Fontana trained as a sculptor before the Second World War, producing semi-figurative terracotta works that channelled his initial aspiration to spatialise visual art.
 Inspired by the extravagant sculptural conceits of the Baroque, the interpenetration of substance and space in these works created a dynamic sense of movement.
 Fontana returned to sculpture in the summer of 1959, but in these new works began to explore the buchi (holes) and tagli (cuts) which had come to define his pioneering works on canvas.
 Making ceramics his medium, Fontana was able to transcend the inherent flatness of a penetrated or slashed canvas, redefining solidity and nullity in a truly three-dimensional space, manifesting in plastic form his longing for an “art based on the unity of time and space.”